andersonbellini/JobFy/README.md

 Created By Anderson V. Bellini

-Can you see this application running ?
+Do you like to see this application sample running ?
 Look here: https://bit.ly/2WTqQvu

+Fyi:
+The admin area of this example is limited to use only on localhost...